100 Notable alumni of

 -

-Muhammad Iqbal was a South Asian Muslim philosopher, author, and politician.
+Sir Muhammad Iqbal was a South Asian Islamic philosopher, poet and politician.
 His poetry is considered to be among the greatest of the 20th century, and his vision of a cultural and political ideal for the Muslims of British-ruled India is widely regarded as having animated the impulse for the Pakistan Movement.
-He is commonly referred to by the honourific Allama (Persian: علامه, transl. "learned").
+He is commonly referred to by the honourific Allama (Persian: علامه, transl. "learned") and widely considered one of the most important and influential Muslim thinkers and Western religious philosophers of the 20th century.

 -